Colorado River: Impacts of development

 Most of the Colorado River basin water used by humans is used to grow feed for livestock—more than four times the amount used for crops for direct human consumption.

-The Colorado was named for the reddish color caused by its natural sediment loads, but damming the river has caused it to acquire a clear green hue as seen here in lower Glen Canyon.
+The Colorado was named for the reddish color caused by its natural sediment loads.
+Damming the river has caused it to acquire a clear green hue as seen here in lower Glen Canyon.

 Historically, the Colorado transported from 85 to 100 e6ST of sediment or silt to the Gulf of California each year – second only to the Mississippi among North American rivers.
 This sediment nourished wetlands and riparian areas along the river's lower course, particularly in its 3000 mi2 delta, once the largest desert estuary on the continent.
 Currently, the majority of sediments carried by the Colorado River are deposited at the upper end of Lake Powell, and most of the remainder ends up in Lake Mead.
 Various estimates place the time it would take for Powell to completely fill with silt at 300 to 700 years.
 Dams trapping sediment not only pose damage to river habitat but also threaten future operations of the Colorado River reservoir system.

 Reduction in flow caused by dams, diversions, water for thermoelectric power stations, and evaporation losses from reservoirs – the latter of which consumes more than 15 percent of the river's natural runoff—has had severe ecological consequences in the Colorado River Delta and the Gulf of California.
 Historically, the delta with its large freshwater outflow and extensive salt marshes provided an important breeding ground for aquatic species in the Gulf.
 Today's desiccated delta, at only a fraction of its former size, no longer provides suitable habitat, and populations of fish, shrimp and sea mammals in the gulf have seen a dramatic decline.
 Since 1963, the only times when the Colorado River has reached the ocean have been during El Niño events in the 1980s and 1990s.